rajscriptsGH/Cohort3-Web2/Week-14 Typescript/02-TypeScript Types & Interface /Notes.md

 - It can:

-  -Have abstract methods (no body → must be implemented by subclass)
+  - Have abstract methods (no body → must be implemented by subclass)

   - Have normal methods (with logic)